IBM-Cloud/techxchange-labs/docs/pfeng-1818/05-testing-connectivity-applications.md

     ```bash
     ibmcloud login --sso
     ```
+    > **Note**: If you have access multiple IBM cloud accounts, make sure to select the account where your resources are deployed.

     Next, you need to configure the Cloud Object Storage CLI plugin with the CRN (Cloud Resource Name) of the service instance created by Terraform.
 This command searches your entire account for the COS instance matching your prefix.